-St. Mary's University Police is notified of protective orders that exist in the campus and surrounding area by the requestor.
+Though St. Mary's University Police Department does not issue protective orders, they can be notified of protective orders that exist in the campus and surrounding area by the requestor in order to enforce them on campus.
 If the requestor or other institutional personnel become aware that a protective order is violated, the University Police Department should be contacted immediately at 210-436-3330.
 Responding agencies can also be contacted for protective order violations including San Antonio Police Department (210) 207-7273 or the Bexar County Sheriff's Department (210) 335-6000.
 Violating protective orders generally carry authority for the violator's immediate arrest by the University Police Department or other law enforcement agencies.